 We have a mixture of Belgian and German Shepherds, Malinois and Dutch Herders as General Purpose Dogs, with breeds such as Labradors and Springer Spaniels being used for specialist searching.

-A total of four dog trainers are based at the Constabulary's Headquarters where, between them, they will train on average some 60 dogs each year.
-The Constabulary currently has 22 trained dog handlers spread across the county.
+A total of three dog trainers are based at our headquarters in Hutton near Preston where, between them, they train on average 40 dogs each year.
+We currently have 18 trained dog handlers spread across the county.

 All of our dogs are allocated to a handler who they will stay with throughout their working life; they live at home with their handler and at the end of their working life most dogs retire and remain with their handler as a pet.

 What does it take to be a dog handler?